relOBI: A Reliable Low-latency Interconnect for Tightly-Coupled On-chip Communication: Results

 \section{Results}

-A $6\times8$ crossbar is used for testing, a module where 6 \textit{\cgls{obi}} or \textit{relOBI} managers individually connect to demultiplexers, which are fully connected to 8 \textit{\cgls{obi}} or \textit{relOBI} multiplexers for 8 subordinates.
-To ensure the tested crossbars are free from interface timing effects, each interface is pipelined inside the tested module before the multiplexer/demultiplexer connection.
-The \textit{relOBI} crossbar does not include the encoders and decoders within the tested module, as these components are assumed to be separately protected by extending and reusing protection methods applied to the manager and subordinate components, e.g., by triplicating and voting the encoding.
+A 6$\times$8 \textit{\cgls{obi}} crossbar system is used for testing.
+The 6 system managers are individually connected to the subordinate ports of the crossbar, and internally to the demultiplexers (shown in green in \Cref{fig:mux_crossbar}).
+The latter are fully connected to the 8 multiplexers (shown in blue in \Cref{fig:mux_crossbar}), which expose the 8 manager ports towards the system subordinates.
+To ensure the tested crossbars are not impacted by input and output delays, each interface is pipelined inside the tested module before and after the crossbar.

+As a comparison value, we implement the same crossbar with \textit{\cgls{obi}}, \textit{relOBI}, and by applying fine-grained triplication to the baseline \textit{\cgls{obi}} design using \cgls{tmrg}~\cite{kulis_single_2017}, a similar method to the one used in~\cite{andorno_radiation-tolerant_2023}.
+The \cgls{tmrg} tool was configured to triplicate the entire design and insert voters following every sequential element, ensuring any state corruption is corrected in the following cycle.
+This voted state was then used for the triplicated combinational logic.
+Code modification was required to properly process the source code, as the \cgls{tmrg} tool does not support many SystemVerilog features.
+When \textit{relOBI} is considered, the crossbar does not include the encoders and decoders within the tested module, as these components are assumed to be separately protected by extending and reusing protection methods applied to the manager and subordinate components, e.g., by triplicating and voting the encoding.

 Each bus is configured with 32-bit address and data widths and optional features (e.g., atomic support), resulting in a total bus width of 137 bits.
 Converting to \textit{relOBI} results in a 177-bit bus width, an increase of \SI{29}{\percent} in the number of signals.
+This is \SI{2.3}{\times} better than triplication of all signals, as would be required for fine-grained triplication.